nickyiliwang0000/h/jquery/jquery-api-documentation.md

 jQuery objects have tons of methods, but lucky for us, they're extremely well documented and always available at [api.jquery.com](http://api.jquery.com).

 This is something you should get used to having to look up; even seasoned developers do it!
-The best way to find out what a method does, is to _read about what it does_.
+The best way to find out what a method does is to read about what it does.

 #### If you're not sure what method to use